jseijas/botstart/README.md

-# Startkit to do your bots
+# Starter kit to do your bots

 ## You're not a developer?
 Try Dexter!
 It's so simple as writing the dialog, in River Script (the best way to define a conversation).